preciofishbone/OmniaDocsG2/blocks/analytics-table-block/index.rst

 .. image:: analytics-table-settings-display.png

 + **Business profile**: Select business profile to display data from.
 + **Number of items displayed per page**: Add the number of items to display.
-Important note: If you don't select the option "Show pagination", this is the number of items that will be displayed, regardless if there are more.
+Important note: If you don't select the option "Show pagination", this is the number of items that will be displayed, even if there are more.
-+ **Show pagination**: The be able to see additional pages with items, select this option.
++ **Show pagination**: To be able to see additional pages with items, select this option.
-+ **Sort on column**: Select the columne to sort the list on.
++ **Sort on column**: Select the column to sort the list on.

 Filter
 --------